 - Hebasca is close to Crooklets beach; the hotel has a popular cocktail bat and restaurant with quirky design, friendly staff and also serves a good Sunday lunch

 Contemporary & Stylish

-- Next door, is Sazerac Social, in the Atlantic House Hotel – another great cocktail bar and fab restaurant with innovative dishes and frequent tasting menus – lots of fish and vegetable options.
+- Next door, is Sea Fever, in the Atlantic House Hotel (it was Sazerac Social – same chef returning to his passion for seafood!) – great cocktails and fab restaurant with innovative dishes and frequent tasting menus – lots of fish and vegetable options.